Philidor Docs

 Governance Controls (20%)

-Measures the depositor's exit window: if protocol parameters change adversely, how much time do you have to withdraw?
+Governance measures the depositor's reaction window: if protocol parameters change adversely, how much time exists to exit?

-Weighted at 20% because governance risk is partially depositor-mitigable (timelocks give time to exit), unlike asset and platform risk.
+This vector is weighted at 20% because governance risk is partially depositor-mitigable (timelocks create response time), unlike core asset/platform risk.

 ConfigurationScore